larygwil/cuda-samples-old/0_Simple/clock/readme.txt

-Sample: clock
+Sample: Clock
-Minimum spec: SM 1.0
+Minimum spec: SM 1.1

 This example shows how to use the clock function to measure the performance of kernel accurately.